joelwk/chanscope-knowledge-agents/tests/README_TESTING.md

-# Chanscope Testing Framework
+# Chanscope Retrieval Testing Framework

-This document provides an overview of the Chanscope testing framework, including how to run tests in different environments and the structure of the test scripts.
+This document provides an overview of the Chanscope Retrieval testing framework, including how to run tests in different environments and the structure of the test scripts.

 ## Test Structure

-The Chanscope testing framework is designed to work across multiple environments:
+The Chanscope Retrieval testing framework is designed to work across multiple environments:

 - **Local**: For running tests on your local machine
 - **Docker**: For running tests in a Docker container